iXce/make_webpage/README.md

 Comments
 --------
-Just a struct with .type = 'comment'
+Just a struct with .type = 'comment'.
+Note that this service is using an external server running a tiny Django app which serves these comments, server which might go AWOL at any time with your comments.

 Plots
 -----